AppImageCrafters/appimage-builder/README.md

 The AppImage section refers to the final bundle creation.
 It's basically a wrapper over `appimagetool`

 - **arch**: AppImage runtime arch.
-Usually it should match the embed binaries arch, but a different compatible one could be used.
-By example a amd64 runtime can be used with i386 embed binaries.
+Usually, it should match the embed binaries arch, but a different compatible one could be used.
+For example, an amd64 runtime can be used with i386 embed binaries.
 - **update-indo**: AppImage update info.
 See [Making AppImages updateable](https://docs.appimage.org/packaging-guide/optional/updates.html).
-- **sign-key**: key to sign the bundle.
+- **sign-key**: the key to sign the bundle.
 See [Signing AppImage](https://docs.appimage.org/packaging-guide/optional/signatures.html).
 - **name**: use it to rename your final bundle.
 By default it will be named as follows:
 `${AppDir.app_info.name}-${AppDir.app_info.version}-${AppImage.arch}.AppImage`.
 Variables are not supported yet and are used only for illustrative purposes.